Butler assistant coach Connor McCaffery, brother Patrick, Iowa’s Sydney Affolter & more react as Carter Kingsbury announces college commitment

 "Proud of you man," wrote Creighton Bluejays player Owen Freeman.

-"My handsome man," shared Iowa alumni Even Brauns.
+"My handsome man," shared Iowa alumnus Even Brauns.

-Kingsbury is one of the many Iowa players to enter the portal ahead of a new season.
-The likes of Fran McCaffery.
-Owen Freeman (Creighton), Brock Harding (TCU), Riley Mulvey (Siena), Josh Dix (Creighton) and Pryce Sandfort (Nebraska) have already moved on from he program.
+Kingsbury was among several Iowa players who entered the portal ahead of a new season.
+The likes of Fran McCaffery, Owen Freeman (Creighton), Brock Harding (TCU), Riley Mulvey (Siena), Josh Dix (Creighton) and Pryce Sandfort (Nebraska) have already moved on from the program.

-Carter Kingsbury spent three glorious seasons with the Iowa Hawkeyes
+Carter Kingsbury spent three seasons with the Iowa Hawkeyes

-Carter Kingsbury spent four years with the Iowa Hawkeyes, which includes a redshirt year.
-He appeared in 23 games for the Hawkeyes last season, averaging 7.1 minutes per game.
-He produced his career-best figures with 1.2 points per game.
+Carter Kingsbury spent four years with the Iowa Hawkeyes, which included a redshirt year.
+He suited up in 23 games last season, averaging 7.1 minutes per game and producing his career-best figures with 1.2 points per game.

 Kingsbury registered his career-best minutes last season when Iowa defeated Washington in February.
-He featured 29 minutes in that game and racked up three points, one rebound and two assists.
-It was his career-best minutes in his career.
+He featured for 29 minutes in that matchup and racked up three points, one rebound and two assists.

 Interestingly, his father, Chris Kingsbury, also played basketball for Iowa.
 Before entering the portal, the guard left a heartfelt message for the coaches, staff, teammates and fans.